lieuweberg/membercount.net/docs/commands.md

 - `-roles`      include the roles of the members.

 #### Examples:
-- `m!memberlist -joined -ids -roles` creates a text file with the usernames, join dates, ids and roles of your server members.
+- `@Member Count memberlist -joined -ids -roles` creates a text file with the usernames, join dates, ids and roles of your server members.
-- `m!memberlist -nicks` creates a text file with the usernames and nicknames of your server members.
+- `@Member Count memberlist -nicks` creates a text file with the usernames and nicknames of your server members.

 #### Example files:
 Done in a test server, that's why they're so tiny (yes, one of the roles is called Premium " :''dsadas'sa;]'.']).